-Outside of direct patient/resident care, continuous masking can be considered based on both patient/resident/client and staff transmission risk assessments in consideration of factors such as duration, frequency and number of interactions (see Outbreaks).
+Outside of direct patient/resident care, continuous masking can be considered based on both patient/resident/client and staff transmission risk assessments in consideration of factors such as duration, frequency and number of interactions (see Table 2.
+Scenarios and Considerations for Masking -Ranked in Order of Perceived Highest Impact on Protecting Patients/Residents/Clients and Preventing Outbreaks).
 Additional factors for staff exposure may be the impact on human resources in the event of multiple staff exposures, burden within the setting (e.g., outbreak unit) and/or high risk unit (e.g., intensive care unit, transplant unit) which in some exceptional circumstance may lead to the implementation of a universal "door-to-door" masking policy for everyone able to tolerate a mask.